Join the Board

 School Board Member Job Description

 Serving on American school boards is a vital and important aspect of our democracy.
-The governance of our local school boards by democratically elected men and women remains at the heart of our democracy and public education system.
-Every two years board members are elected by voters to serve 6-year terms on local school boards.
+The governance of our local school boards by democratically elected people remains at the heart of our democracy and public education system.
+Every two years board members are elected by voters to serve 4-year terms on local school boards.
 These elected members are charged to sit in trust for all of their local communities.
 Our public schools are the ties that bind this diverse and pluralistic society into a nation.
-Only our public schools are prepared to serve, without reservation, all students in America and continue to enable Americans to be active participants in one of the world's oldest existing democracy.
+Only our public schools are prepared to serve, without reservation, all students and continue to enable Americans to be active participants in the world's longest standing democracy.

 So what is the "job description" of a school board member?
 What does he or she actually do?
 To understand what a school board member does also requires knowledge of what a school board members does not do: no single board member has any power outside of a legally called school board meeting.
 When a legally called school board meeting occurs, the school board sits in trust for its entire local community.
 Subject to some exceptions, a school board has all powers granted by the Michigan School Code, along with those that are necessary for the maintenance and development of the schools that the board controls.